Domain Terms and Conditions

 – the relevant registry is fully functional and the domain registration is successfully confirmed

-- The domain name that Customer requests to register cannot be booked or blocked in any way by completing an order.
-If another person interested in registering the same domain name has previously fulfilled all the registration requirements, the domain for the Customer cannot be registered.
+- The domain name that the Customer requests to register cannot be reserved or blocked in any way by filling out the order.
+If another person interested in the registration of the same domain name previously meets all the requirements for registration, the domain cannot be registered for the Customer.

-- The operator is not liable for any damage caused by the inability to register the domain.
+- The Provider is not liable for any damage caused by the impossibility of domain registration.

-- If the domain registration conditions are not met, the order is canceled after 30 days and any charges already paid are returned to the customer if the order status allows.
+- If the domain registration conditions are not met, the order is canceled after 30 days and the customer is refunded any fees already paid, if the status of the order allows it.

-- The Operator does not control or verify the legitimacy of the Customer’s request for registration of a given domain name nor is it legally liable for it.
-The Customer is responsible for any problems or damages caused by collision with trademarks, court decisions or other obstacles that do not allow Customer to use the domain name.
+- The Provider does not check or verify the legitimacy of the Customer’s application for registration of a given domain name and does not bear legal responsibility for it.
+The Customer is responsible for any problems or damages caused by a collision with trademarks, a court decision or other obstacles that do not allow the Customer to use the domain name.

-- The Customer is obliged to pay the fees in time and to fulfill any additional requirements for extending the domain for the next period.
+- The Customer is obliged to pay fees in time and to fulfill any additional requirements for the renewal of a domain for a further period.

-- The customer is obliged to monitor and monitor the expiration date of his domains himself.
-The Operator informs the Customer of the impending expiration but is not obliged to do so.
-The Operator is not liable for damages caused by the fact that the domain expiration notice was not delivered to the Customer.
+- The Customer is obliged to monitor the expiration date of their domains themselves.
+The Provider informs the Customer of the impending expiration but is not obliged to do so.
+The Provider is not liable for damages caused by the fact that the domain expiration notice was not delivered to the Customer.

 - A domain will only be renewed if:

-– the relevant registry will allow the extension of the domain
+– the relevant registry will allow the renewal of the domain

-– the relevant registry is fully operational and the domain extension is successfully confirmed
+– the relevant registry is fully operational and the domain renewal is successfully confirmed

 – the domain was not yet deleted due to non-renewal

-- In the event that the Customer does not respond to the notice of expiration of the domain, the Operator is entitled to inform the domain holder directly.
+- In the event that the Customer does not respond to the notification of domain expiration, the Provider is entitled, but not obliged, to inform the domain holder directly.

 - Domain re-registration will only be performed if: